bacpop/bacpop-website/README.md

 6. Ask someone else in the group to review your changes.
 7. If they're happy *they* can merge the branch into `main`.
 This will update www.bacpop.org

+**Please note** don't upload large images, keep below 500kb, but lower is better.
+Images may need to be cropped and reduced in size and quality.

 New posts
 ------------
 1. Create a new post with a command such as `hugo new blog/phylogenetics.md`.